AbdurRakib960/creative-agency-client-site/README.md

 * An admin can add a service and maintain order. <br>
 * A customer can submit an order and review it. <br>
 * Authentication service is enabled.
 Only a logged in user can add a service. <br>
+* Firebase and JWT token are also used.
+So only a valid user can access or add a service. <br>

 * ### `Techonology :` React, React Router, Node.js, Express.js, MongoDB, Bootstrap, Firebase.
 Heroku. <br>
 ---